heutelbeck/sapl-policy-engine/ECLIPSE.md

 To get quality of life improvements for the Spring components install "Spring Tools 4" from "Help -> Eclipse Marketplace...".

-### SonarLint
+### SonarQube for IDE

-To identify issues which would surface in SonarCloud as well early before pushing, install "SonarLint" from "Help -> Eclipse Marketplace...".
+To identify issues which would surface in SonarCloud as well early before pushing, install "SonarQube for IDE" from "Help -> Eclipse Marketplace...".

 ### SpotBugs